Bombuzal: Reception

 The game received mixed reviews.
 It received 97% and 92% ratings from Zzap!64 magazine for the C64 and Amiga versions respectively, compared to a review in Commodore User magazine awarding a mere 49%.
-The former reviews applaud it as an addictive puzzle game with "cute" graphics, while the latter criticizes gameplay, graphics, and controls.
+The former reviews hailed it as an addictive puzzle game with "cute" graphics, while the latter criticized gameplay, graphics, and controls.

 The game was released by Spotlight Software and distributed by Cinemaware in the compilation BrainBlaster with Xenon 2 for the Amiga.
 This compilation was reviewed in 1991 in Dragon #165 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave BrainBlaster 5 out of 5 stars.

 The Amiga version of Bombuzal was included as a fully working game on the cover disk of the first issue of Amiga Power.

-The Super Famicom incarnation of the game was later scheduled for release on the Online service for the Nintendo Switch console in July 2021.